UMCU-Digital-Health/No_Show/README.md

 For more information on implemented AI-tools, see <https://research.umcutrecht.nl/ai-applications-in-use>

 ## Contributing or using in your organisation
 We welcome issues or pull requests!
 The easiest way to use this repo in your own organisation is to fork the repo.
 You can then change the data pipelines to fit with your organisation.
-If you need help, either add an issue or send an e-mail to [AI for Health](datascience@umcutrecht.nl)
+If you need help, either add an issue or send an e-mail to [AI for Health](datascience@umcutrecht.nl).

 ## Installation